This section of the Macros Masterclass FAQs covers everything you need to know about exercise.

 While it may seem counter-intuitive, you don’t need to focus on protein as much if your goal is to gain strength and size.
 Because you are eating a lot more calories, it will be easier to get adequate protein.
 While your appetite will also crave more protein, and a higher protein % may be counterproductive if your goal is consuming more calories.
 You will also get away with lower-satiety protein powders, which enable you to consume more protein to support the growth and repair of your muscles.

 To find the healthy middle ground, a solid progressive overload lifting program should include an increasing volume that continues to challenge your muscles to grow, but not so much that your appetite becomes out of control and you end up gaining more fat than you’d hoped.

 Lower reps ranges allow you to use heavier weights and build more strength, while higher reps use lower weight on the bar and build more size.
 More reps (e.g. eight to twelve) with lighter weights tend to be safer.
 While fatiguing, you are less likely to injure yourself.
-Conversely, lower reps (in the one to five rep range) will allow you to lift heavier weight, tends to be more time-efficient, but leave you more prone to injury with heavier loads.
+Conversely, lower reps (in the one to five rep range) will allow you to lift heavier weight, which tends to be more time-efficient but leave you more prone to injury with heavier loads.